Age of Jefferson

 University of Michigan (M.A.)
 (Ph.D.)

-Penick’s work draws upon legal history, the history of slavery, and material culture in an innovative retelling of Church and State during the American Founding era.
+Alyssa Penick is a historian of law, religion, and society in early America and the Atlantic World.
+Her dissertation, which was awarded the William Nelson Cromwell Foundation Dissertation Prize, drew upon legal history, the history of slavery, and material culture for an innovative retelling of church and state during the era of the American Founding.
 Her work has been supported by the University of Michigan, the Berkley Center for Religion, Peace, and World Affairs, the Doris G. Quinn Foundation, the International Center for Jefferson Studies, and the Fred W. Smith National Library for the Study of George Washington.
+She is currently working on her first book, American Reformation: Church, State, and Property in the Revolutionary Chesapeake.

 St. Olaf College (B.A.)